QuantEcon/cbc_workshops/README.md

 ## Format

-The workshops will consist of two separate courses:
+The workshops will consist of two courses:

 1. Introduction to Scientific Computing with Python and Julia
 2. High Performance Computing and Macroeconomic Modeling with Julia

-Each course will run for four days.
+Each course will run for three days.
+Proposed dates are

+* Course 1: May 2nd, 3rd and 4th
+* Course 2: May 5th, 6th and 9th

 The format of the courses will be

 * Lectures: 10am -- 12am
 * Revision and tutorials: 1pm -- 3pm